MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/nc-msacm-acmfilterenumcb.md

 ### -param fdwSupport

-Driver-support flags specific to the driver identified by <i>hadid</i> for the specified filter.
-These flags are identical to the <b>fdwSupport</b> flags of the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmdriverdetails">ACMDRIVERDETAILS</a> structure, but they are specific to the filter that is being enumerated.
+Driver-support flags specific to the driver identified by [ACMDRIVERDETAILS](/windows/win32/api/msacm/nf-msacm-acmdriverdetails)a> structure, but they are specific to the filter that is being enumerated.
 This parameter can be a combination of the following values and identifies which operations the driver supports for the filter tag.

 <table>
 <tr>